How to Fix Apple Maps Not Working Issue on iPhone?

 Open About in the General iPhone Settings

-3. If a carrier update is available, download and install the update.
+3. If a carrier update is available, you’ll be prompted to download and install it.

-1. Launch the Settings of the iPhone and select Maps.
+1. Open your iPhone’s Settings and select Maps.

 Open Maps in the iPhone Settings